anwarmamat/cmsc330fall21/project0/README.md

     - Run `cargo install gradescope-submit`.
 If this fails, try closing and re-opening your terminal window.

 ### macOS

+Check the [Special macOS Instructions](#special-macos-instructions) to check if you need to follow any special steps, then come back here.

 1. Install the Homebrew package manager (Updated in Fall 2021)
     - Run `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`